 The data that you will backup may include sensitive information.
 Do make sure that it is encrypted securely to prevent any misuse and theft.
 As mentioned earlier, disaster can come in any form and it includes the human element.

 More and more businesses are moving online and enjoying all the benefits it brings to the table.
 These businesses are fuelled by data and it is this data that needs proper care and love.

 So, protect the data by planning, backing it up, and virtualizing it.
-And even if a disaster strikes, you’ll be prepared to recover it with ease.
+And even if an emergency or disaster strikes, you’ll be prepared to recover it with ease.